 When your child is diagnosed with scoliosis, a sense of confusion may set in as you start to research scoliosis treatment alternatives.
 How should you proceed?
 Who should you listen to?
-Is doing nothing really the best strategy?
+If the diagnosis is mild, is doing nothing the best strategy?
 Is a scoliosis brace necessary, and if so, when?
 Which scoliosis specialist should we see?
-Or Which scoliosis brace is best?
+Or, Which scoliosis brace is best?
 What if surgery is recommended and you flat out don’t want that for your child?

 young woman sitting and researching scoliosis treatment alternatives on a laptop while looking confused